 Once all the transactions are completed, the accounts’ petty cash balance should equal the balance in the float.
 If the is a discrepancy, you will need to go back through the transactions to see if there is an error.

-Below is an example of our petty cash Excel template, with some transaction for a business.
+Below is an example of our petty cash Excel template, with some transactions for a business.

 Petty Cash Spreadsheet – Licence Agreement